charl-90/restaurant-hub-ms1/README.md

-# restaurant-hub-ms1
+# milestone one project

-milestone one project
+# Restaurants Hub | The Spoon

-Restaurant hub is a website here customers can order meals from different restaurants.
+Restaurant hub | The Spoon is a go to plateform for the public to place meal orders from variety of restaurant brands all over the UK.
-It should have the ability for home delivery or pick up bu customers.
+Designed with simplicity in order to offers a browsing experience, allowing to place food effortlessly and gets it delivered to thier door steps.
+It also have the ability for collection.
+Start your food delivery or collection order today from THE SPOON.